oa-333/elog/README.md

     core.thread
     core.net

-The core log source may define log level of NOTICE, but the core.thread log level may define log level TRACE.
+The core log source may define log level of NOTICE, but the core.thread log level may define log level DEBUG.
-The core.files, and core.net log sources will inherit the NOTICE level from the core parent log source.
+Suppose we want to reduce the log level of "core" log source to TRACE, such the all loggers underneath it will
+also be configured with level TRACE.
+This is one use case.

+Now suppose we want to reduce the log level of core log source to TRACE, such the all loggers underneath it will
+also be configured with level TRACE, but this time, if there is a logger with a lower log level (say DEBUG),
+it will not be affected.

+The final use case is where would like to restrict log level of the "core" log source to WARN, and have all
+log sources underneath it also be configured with level ERROR, unless it already has a more restrictive log
+level (say FATAL).

-In order to enable better level of control over the log level of the log source hierarchy, the log source
+In order to enable better granularity of control over the log level of the log source hierarchy, the log source
 provides the setLogLevel() method, which allows specifying how to propagate the log level to child log sources:

     void setLogLevel(ELogLevel logLevel, ELogPropagateMode propagateMode);

-In particular there are 4 propagation modes:
+In particular there are 4 propagation modes, corresponding to the use cases presented above:

-- none: No log level propagation takes place at all.
+- none: No log level propagation takes place at all, only the configured log source is affected.
 - set: Each descendant log source inherits the log level of the log source ancestor
 - restrict: Each descendent log source cannot have less restrictive log level than the log source ancestor
 - loose: Each descendent log source cannot have more restrictive log level than the log source ancestor